E.2 Data Management

 In the initial stages of ICGC ARGO we are adopting the existing ICGC Data Access Policy, published December 2012.
 This policy is now under revision and will be released in due course.

 The nature of the data that will be produced by ICGC-ARGO members; substantial clinical annotation and extensive genomic data, raises important human subject privacy protection issues.
-The patient/individual protection policies developed for ICGC-ARGO are designed to balance two important goals: to facilitate investigations of genomic changes related to cancer and, at the same time, to respect and protect the patients/individuals whose data and materials have been or will contribute to ICGC-ARGO member programmes.
+The patient/individual protection policies developed for ICGC-ARGO are designed to balance two important goals: to facilitate investigations of genomic changes related to cancer and, at the same time, to respect and protect the patients/individuals whose data and materials have been or will contribute to ICGC-ARGO member programs.
 It is technically possible that genomic information generated by ICGC-ARGO could lead to re-identification of an individual if linked or combined with other information or archived data There is also a risk of individual identification by computer-based analysis of the clinical data in conjunction with, for example, third-party demographic and healthcare management databases.
 This potential identification could then publicly link the individual to his/her clinical information collected by the participating projects and could lead to social risks such as discrimination or loss of privacy.

 ICGC ARGO member programs will have privileged access to data from other members of the Consortium based on their level of Membership.
 After a 24-month period following standardized analysis ICGC ARGO data will be made available to external parties following established data access processes described below.
 Data users will be required to consult the ICGC ARGO Publication Policy to be aware of the publication status of data sets and guidelines in place on behalf of data producers.

-ICGC-ARGO have carefully considered, based on existing knowledge and best practice, which data types should be publicly accessible and which should be governed by a controlled process.
+ICGC-ARGO have carefully considered, based on existing knowledge and best practice, which data types should be publicly accessible, and which should be governed by a controlled process.

-POLICY: To minimize the risk of patient/individual identification, the ICGC has established the policy that datasets be organized into two categories, open and controlled-access.
+POLICY: To minimize the risk of patient/individual identification, the ICGC has established the policy that datasets be organized into two categories, open and controlled access.
 Table 1 includes a list of data elements and the data access category within which they will be available.

 The first category, Open Access Datasets, will be publicly accessible and contain only data that cannot, at present, be aggregated to generate a dataset unique to an individual without reasonable efforts.1 The amount and nature of genetic data that might be associated with an individual from the Open Access Datasets has been carefully considered and will continue to be monitored by ICGC.
 The second category, Controlled Access Datasets, will contain composite genomic and clinical data that are associated to a unique, but not directly identified, person.